-With support from DOE, GTI is developing a hydrogen generation system that eliminates ammonia breakthrough.
+With support from DOE, GTI Energy is developing a hydrogen generation system that eliminates ammonia breakthrough.
 It uses a novel catalyst to crack the ammonia, along with a unique membrane to separate the hydrogen from the nitrogen.
-GTI is working with several universities to make the components for this system.
+GTI Energy is working with several universities to make the components for this system.
 It is estimated that this system will produce hydrogen at $4.5 per kilogram.

 Generating fuel cell-quality hydrogen and inherently capturing or sequestering CO2 with a liquid phase reformer

-GTI is developing a unique liquid phase reformer that uses liquid alcohol feedstocks to generate fuel cell-quality hydrogen at pressure and inherently capture or sequester the CO2 in the process.
+GTI Energy is developing a unique liquid phase reformer that uses liquid alcohol feedstocks to generate fuel cell-quality hydrogen at pressure and inherently capture or sequester the CO2 in the process.
 The use of liquid fuel is viewed as the preferred hydrogen carrier for easy transport, storage, and dispensing of the hydrogen for remote or transportation applications.
 It is estimated that the hydrogen cost will be $4 to $6 per kilogram for this system.